kubos/kubos/docs/deep-dive/index.rst

 Under the Hood of KubOS
 =======================

-TODO: Flesh this out.
-There are more things to dive into than just the APIs

 These docs give a more detailed examination of the inner workings of KubOS

-TODO: The shell and file protocol are buried within the API docs.
-Maybe pull them up to this top level

 APIs
 ----